Site Search

-This page explains the Intel® FPGA development flow and introduces information that we would like you to refer to in each development phase.
+This page describes the Altera® FPGA development flow and provides information you should refer to at each development phase.

 First of all, what is an FPGA?
 I want to use FPGA, but I don't know where to start!
 If so, this article is a must-see!